Cherednik and Hecke algebras of varieties with a finite group action

 \begin{example} Recall that in \cite{EG} Ginzburg and the author attach to any finite subgroup $G$ in $Sp(2n,\Bbb C)$ a family of algebras called symplectic reflection algebras, parametrized by a complex number $t$ and a function $c$ on the set of conjugacy classes of symplectic reflections in $G$.
-Here we are going to define a trigonometric analog of this construction, by assigning a family of algebras parametrized by conjugacy classes of affine reflections to any finite subgroup $G\subset Sp(2n,\Bbb Z)$.
+Here we are going to define a lattice analog of this construction, by assigning a family of algebras parametrized by functions on the set of conjugacy classes of affine reflections to any finite subgroup $G\subset Sp(2n,\Bbb Z)$.

 Let ${\bold L}$ be a symplectic lattice of rank $2n$, and $G$ a finite subgroup of $Sp({\bold L})$.
 We would like to deform the group algebra of the group $\Gamma=G\ltimes {\bold L}$.
 For this purpose we will realize $\Gamma$ as the orbifold fundamental group and then pass to the corresponding Hecke algebra.
 To do so, let $U=\Bbb R\otimes {\bold L}$ be the corresponding symplectic vector space.
 Let $\omega$ be the symplectic form on this space.
 To make things simple, assume that $\omega$ is a unique, up to scaling, $G$-invariant symplectic form on $U$.
-Pick a $G$-invariant K\"ahler structure on $U$, such that its imaginary part is $\omega$ (this can be done by averaging any K\"ahler structure with imaginary part $\omega$ over $G$).
-This makes $U$ into a complex $n$-dimensional vector space, on which $G$ acts $\Bbb C$-linearly.
-Consider the analytic abelian variety $X=U/{\bold L}$.
-Clearly, $G$ acts holomorphically on $X$, $\pi_1^{\rm orb}(X/G)=\Gamma$, and $\pi_2(X)=0$, so we can define a flat deformation of $\Bbb C[\Gamma]$, the Hecke algebra ${\mathcal H}_\tau(X,G)$.
+Pick a $G$-invariant unitary structure on $U$, i.e., a positive definite inner product $(,)$ such that the operator $I: U\to U$ defined by